Conditions S, Beta-Thalassemia

 The severity of Hb S/ßTh varies from person to person.
 In the most severe cases, you may see signs similar to sickle cell anemia.
 However, some children have a mild form of the condition with very few signs.

-Dehydration occurs when an individual does not have enough fluid in his or her body.
-Babies with S, Beta-thalassemia (Hb S/ßTh) need to get plenty of fluids because dehydration can increase the pain associated with Hb S/ßTh.
+Dehydration occurs when an individual does not have enough fluid in their body.
+Babies with s, beta-thalassemia (Hb S/ßTh) need to get plenty of fluids because dehydration can increase the pain associated with Hb S/ßTh.

 Children with Hb S/ßTh may need pain medication.
 Pain associated with Hb S/ßTh can usually be managed through over-the-counter painkillers like Tylenol.
 If it continues or becomes severe, your baby’s doctor may prescribe stronger medicines.

-If your baby has Hb S/ßTh, he or she may develop repeated infections, especially during childhood.
+If your baby has Hb S/ßTh, they may develop repeated infections, especially during childhood.
 Your baby’s doctor may prescribe a daily dose of antibiotics to help prevent these infections.

 Your baby’s doctor may also prescribe Hydroxyurea if your baby’s Hb S/ßTh is severe.
 This medication prevents anemia (low levels of red blood cells) by keeping the red blood cells from becoming sickle or crescent-shaped.

 Even with proper treatment, your child may still experience some signs and symptoms such as pain, anemia, and yellowish skin (jaundice).
-The more carefully you follow your child’s treatment plan, the healthier he or she can be.
+The more carefully you follow your child’s treatment plan, the healthier they can be.

 Every cell of the human body needs oxygen.
 One responsibility of our blood is to bring the oxygen we breathe from our lungs to the different parts of our body.
 Round or donut-shaped red blood cells carry the oxygen in the blood and can move easily through our blood vessels.

-Babies with S, Beta-thalassemia (Hb S/ßTh) do not make enough healthy red blood cells.
-If you baby has Hb S/ßTh, his or her body makes some red blood cells that are a crescent or sickle shape rather than a round or donut shape.
+Babies with s, beta-thalassemia (Hb S/ßTh) do not make enough healthy red blood cells.
+If you baby has Hb S/ßTh, their body makes some red blood cells that are a crescent or sickle shape rather than a round or donut shape.
 These unusually shaped cells do not live as long as normal red blood cells.
 This can lead to anemia, a low number of red blood cells.

 The sickle or crescent shaped cells also tend to get stuck in blood vessels.
 When this happens, some parts of the body may not get enough blood.
 If red blood cells are not able move through the blood vessels, the body cannot get enough oxygen.
 This can cause many of the signs mentioned in Early Signs.